carolina-ar-vr/.github/profile/README.md

 * **Gustatory** domain – Taste XR with your **tongue** 👅
   * Interface example: [Miyashita Lab Electric Salt](https://www.youtube.com/watch?v=SR62l67FEbo) **electric taste interface**

-Multisensory XR
+**Multisensory XR**
 * Often, we can increase immersion when developing XR experiences by incorporating interfaces for __multiple__ sensory domains.
 Some people refer to this as multisensory XR, but there are many subjective ways to identify XR experiences that use more than one interaction method (e.g. multimodal XR).
-New terms gain traction as XR research evolves (e.g. **BCI** **vestibular** interfaces).
+New terms gain traction as XR research evolves (e.g. **BCIs** and **vestibular** interfaces).

 ## Get involved with Carolina AR/VR
 As an XR student organization, we host events and provide opportunities for our members to **explore**, **learn**, and **develop** within the XR space.
 Most notably, we do the following in these general areas: